Tour start → end dates | Price | Enquire |

 Day 20 - 22

-In the morning we switch to safari vehicles and drive west across the Great Rift Valley, passing through Mto Wa Mbo (‘Mosquito Creek’) and entering the Ngorongoro Crater Conservation Area.
-Passing into the park, we drive around the Crater’s rim down onto the plains of the Serengeti.
+In the morning, we switch to safari vehicles and drive west across the Great Rift Valley, passing through Mto wa Mbo (‘Mosquito Creek’) and entering the Ngorongoro Crater Conservation Area.
+Passing into the park, we drive around the crater’s rim down onto the plains of the Serengeti.
 A luscious green after the rains and brown and burnt in the droughts, this is home to a vast variety of grazing animals, predators and birdlife.
 Flatter and larger than the Masai Mara, the Serengeti is enormous.
-In fact, the name is derived from the Masai word Siringitu, meaning ‘the place where the land moves on forever’.
+In fact, the name is derived from the Masaai word Siringitu, meaning ‘the place where the land moves on forever’.
 Game viewing is a fabulous activity and spending your nights sleeping in the designated but unfenced area where lion and hyena roam freely, is an enthralling and extremely memorable experience.

 On the third day we make our way down the steep dirt road of the Ngorongoro Crater to view some game.
 There is plenty of wildlife to be seen here, except for giraffes who find the slopes too steep.
-All of the major mammals can be seen here, except for the giraffe (who cannot manage the steep slopes leading downward to the floor of the Crater).
+All of the major mammals can be seen here, except for the giraffe (who cannot manage the steep slopes leading downward to the floor of the crater).
 We then go back to the top of the crater for a last chance to take in the spectacular view.
 Back at our accommodation we pack up and have lunch before heading back to Arusha and Meserani Snake Park, where we will stay for the night.

 Accommodation: Serengeti National Park (first day) camping in twin share tents with basic shared facilities (no shower, pit latrine), Simba Camp (second day) camping in twin share tents with basic shared facilities, Meserani Snake Park (third day) camping in twin share tents with basic shared facilities

-Distance Covered: +/-250kms each way on first and third day
+Distance Covered: +/- 250kms each way on first and third day

 Approximate Driving Time: Full days including game drives